CTL Instructor Handbook

 - Regarding ethics, there is a danger of treating some students unfairly if students who are unhappy with their progress in a course are able to earn extra credit on request.
 It seems reasonable to recommend that if extra credit opportunities are made available in a course, they must be available to all students, not just to those who specifically request them.

-Regarding how extra credit practices can affect students’ learning, it is necessary to consider the relationship between course grades and students’ achievement of course objectives.
-Overuse of extra credit can result in students passing or earning higher grades in a course even if they have not achieved course objectives.
-The grade assigned therefore becomes invalid.
-A small amount of extra credit may be useful for motivating students to complete some work above and beyond course expectations, but extra credit used to bring up the grades of otherwise low-performing students may be unwise.
+- When considering extra credit, it’s important to consider how it relates to students’ achievement of course objectives.
+Grades should reflect the extent to which students have met those objectives.
+If extra credit is overused, it can allow students to earn passing or higher grades in a course without demonstrating the required learning.
+A limited amount of extra credit may be appropriate for motivating students to complete some work above and beyond course expectations, but extra credit used to bring up the grades of otherwise low-performing students is generally discouraged.

 Meaning of Letter Grades